rixx/books.rixx.de/data/reviews/patricia-a-mckillip/the-riddle-master-of-hed/index.md

 Protagonist from modest upbringing on a deliberately peaceful fantasy island sets out to solve riddles that this world is structured around.
 (The riddles are a very strong choice both for style and for world-building.
 I enjoyed them throughout the trilogy).
 He finds out that the world is not run the way he thinks it is, and it's all a mix of extremely slow and dramatic.
-Good twist, good drama, but everything is so veiy slow and feels anti-climactic no matter what happens.
+Good twist, good drama, but everything is so very slow and anti-climactic no matter what happens.

 I'm not sure how much of this is the book's age.
 Or rather, I think the book's age gives way to the oddly distanced slow